syncfusion-content/maui-docs/MAUI/Polar-Charts/Exporting.md

 N> The chart view can be exported as an image only when the chart view is added to the visual tree.

-The following code snippet demonstrates the usage of this method:
+The following code sample demonstrates the usage of this method:

 {% tabs %}